AlexMelenchon/BouncySlime-XMatSigma/README.md

 - KeyPad 8: Downs 1 Coin

 - º/ª: Open the In-Game Console (only while in the mid of a level)
+- Write 'list' in the console to see a list of all avaliable commands

 ## Innovations: